ifpb-cz-ads/poo-2022-1-ac-005-team-leonardoguilherme/README.md

 ##### Livro Batista e Moraes (2013)
 1) A resolução encontra-se no arquivo TesteIgualdade.java
-2) A resolução encrontra-se no arquivo TesteIgualdade2.java 3)
+2) A resolução encontra-se no arquivo TesteIgualdade2.java 3)
 4)